mitre-attack/attack-navigator/USAGE.md

 ## ![Configuring Text](nav-app/src/assets/icons/ic_format_size_black_24px.svg)Configuring Text

-The text configuration dropdown allows for the configuration of the font (serif, sans-serif, and monospace) of the exported render.
+The text configuration dropdown allows for the configuration of the font (narrow sans-serif, serif, sans-serif, and monospace) of the exported render.

-Unlike in previous versions of the Navigator, in more recent versions of the ATT&CK Navigator text size is automatically calculated to optimize readability.
+Unlike in previous versions of the Navigator, in more recent versions of the ATT&CK Navigator text size is automatically calculated to optimize readability when auto-fit is enabled.
+The default is 18 pixels with auto-fit disabled, matching the standalone ATT&CK matrix generator; auto-fit remains available in the text configuration dropdown.

 ## ![Customizing the Legend](nav-app/src/assets/icons/ic_view_list_black_24px.svg)Customizing the Legend